luis951/luis951/README.md

-Desenvolvedor e analista de dados, proficiente em Python, interessado em Rust
+Desenvolvedor e cientista de dados, proficiente em Python, interessado em Rust

 <!--
 **luis951/luis951** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.